bliink-io/bliink-ios-sdk/README.md

 ```

 - And a call to the function loadAd with the tag ID, your array of options and an optional handler with your class inheriting from ```AdResponseHandlerProtocol```
-You can also add a timeout, it's an optional parameter
 ```
 //Handler
 func adLoadingCompleted(adContent: BLIINKAdContent) {